rozek/svelte-agnostic-draggable/README.md

 * Draggable
   * [Draggable with Crosshairs](https://svelte.dev/repl/ff3b37f973964240b16b35af04b5e551) (uses coordinates from drag events)
   * [draggable Note](https://svelte.dev/repl/f60141d0fd714f7eac2888c6e5a4bfd4) (uses a drag handle)
   * [draggable resizable Note](https://svelte.dev/repl/cfd1b8c9faf94ad5b7ca035a21f4dbd1)<br>uses an invisible "helper" in order to decouple the actually dragged element from the original resize handle.
-As a consequence, the element to be resized can control its size itself - either explicitly or implicitly by means of CSS settings for min-/max-width/height (as in this example).
+As a consequence, the element to be resized can control its size itself (as in this example).
 Warning: right now, "draggable" does not seem to expect a draggable object to change its size afte initial setup - this causes "containment" not to behave as desired.
 * Droppable
 * Sortable